-- a brain scan (CT, MRI) to identify any changes taking place in the brain which may form part of the assessment, but this may not be required for every case.
+- A brain scan (CT, MRI) to identify any changes in the brain may form part of the assessment, but this may not be required for every case.

 The doctors will work directly with the person who is experiencing changes.
-The doctor may also ask family members to talk about any changes they see or any concerns they may have.
+The doctor may also ask family members to talk about any changes they see or concerns.

 After the assessment, the consultant will draw together all the results and determine what is happening.
-It may be that the assessment is repeated at a later date in order to identify further changes and confirm a diagnosis.
+It may be that the review is repeated at a later date to identify further changes and confirm a diagnosis.

 A memory clinic service is available for people who are worried about their memory.
-The clinic can diagnose memory problems as well as give you information, treatment and advice.
+The clinic can diagnose memory problems and give you information, treatment and advice.

 The clinics work with people who are experiencing memory problems to diagnose the cause of these problems.
-All but one of the clinics requires a referral from a GP to access the service.
+All but one of the clinics require a referral from a GP to access the service.

 A diagnosis of dementia comes as a shock, no matter how much it is expected.
-It is hard for everyone concerned and reassurance and support are vital.
-The most important thing is to try to be positive and to know that you are not alone.
+It is hard for everyone concerned, and reassurance and support are vital.
+The most important thing is to be positive and know that you are not alone.
 There are people you can talk to and supports and services that can help.

-Your GP will be an important person to support you to live well with dementia.
-You can talk to them about your dementia, about any medications and treatments you may be prescribed, about areas such as driving and about any symptoms that may emerge.
+Your GP will be essential to support you in living well with dementia.
+You can talk to them about your dementia, any medications and treatments you may be prescribed, areas such as driving and any symptoms that may emerge.

-While it is not possible to say exactly how dementia will affect you, some common changes you may experience include:
+While it is not possible to say precisely how dementia will affect you, some typical changes you may experience include:

 - changes to your memory: you may find it hard to remember recent information but find it easy to remember information from your past.
-You may also repeat yourself, for example you may tell a person the same story a number of times.
+You may also repeat yourself; for example, you may tell a person the same story several times.

-- changes in mood: you may feel low in mood or feel less confident in yourself.
+- mood changes: you may feel low in mood or feel less confident in yourself.
 There may be times when you feel sad, angry and frustrated.
 You may find it hard to express how you are feeling.